yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 6

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/Functions/toctree.html) are explained functions, what they are, how to use them and some indications on how to develop a program.
-The arguments are listed as follows:
+The paragraphs are listed as follows:

 <ul>
   <li><b>6.1.</b> Functions</li>